sejoonoh/ATR/README.md

-# Text Rewriting Attacks to Assess the Robustness of Recommender Systems
+# Product Description Rewriting Attack on Text-Aware Recommender Systems

 This repository contains anonymized code and datasets for ATR paper for RecSys 2023.
 Datasets used in the paper are available here [Link to Dataset](https://drive.google.com/file/d/1mp8NEOHVYC1q-CESFin4cUuO-0-N2Qkz/view?usp=sharing)